How to Prioritize Marriage After Kids

 Use Love Languages

 I’m SO GLAD you asked!
 A person’s love language(s) is the greatest way a person feels loved.
 Some feel loved by receiving gifts, some by physical touch, quality time, words of affirmation, or acts of service.

 My husband and I don’t have the same love languages, and so it takes the effort to meet the other person’s needs.

 I AM NOT GOOD AT THIS.

 I try, really I do, but because I have a different love language, it is out of my mindset to do these things for my husband.
 Using your spouse’s love language is hard, but it’s also worth the effort.

 The biggest thing you need to know is this: the way a person shows love is the way they want to receive it.

-So, if you watch the ways your husband or wife shows you love, you will likely be seeing the type of love they want in return.
+So, if you watch the ways your husband or wife shows you love, then you will likely be seeing the type of love they want in return.
+For example, if your spouse likes to buy you flowers, chances are their love language is giving and receiving gifts.
+If you have a cuddler, physical touch is likely one of their love languages.

 There are two really great books about love languages- one for meeting your spouse’s needs, and the other for your kids’ needs.
 “The 5 Love Languages” by Gary Chapman is the one for couples, and “The 5 Love Languages of Children” by Gary Chapman is the one for children.